liferay/liferay-docs/discover/portal/articles/110-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

+---
+header-id: leveraging-social-applications-activities-tracking-and-user-connections
+---

-# Leveraging Social Applications, Activities Tracking, and User Connections [](id=leveraging-social-applications-activities-tracking-and-user-connections)
+# Leveraging Social Applications, Activities Tracking, and User Connections

 @product@ has many apps available for social interaction and collaboration.
 Some of these apps are designed to help you work together as a team, while others are